Somatic-based EMDR Therapy

 -

-Experiencing more attunement to your inner knowing and drive to live a life that feels true to who you are.
+Reconnecting to your inner knowing and what feels true for you

-Read more below to learn what EMDR is and how it aids the therapy process or click the Contact Me button below to schedule a free consultation.
+Scroll down to read more, or click the Contact Me button below to schedule a free consultation.

 What is EMDR?